-One of my favorite activities as I’ve gotten older is napping.
-It’s one of those things that I used to hate and fight against when I was younger, but absolutely love now–like cauliflower.
+One of my favorite activities, as I’ve gotten older, is napping.
+It’s one of those things that I used to hate and fight against when I was younger but absolutely love now–like cauliflower.
 As many college and high school kids know, there is nothing quite like a nap in the middle of the day to make yourself feel better.
-So we’ve decided to dig a little deeper into napping with these 5 facts about napping that prove you should be taking more.
+So we’ve decided to dig a little deeper into napping.
+Here are 5 facts about napping that prove you should be taking more.

 1. Napping has been part of human culture for centuries

 Although cavemen likely didn’t take many naps due to the threats they faced from predators every day, the ancient Romans and Greeks definitely did.
 They took a nap each day during the hottest portion of the day, just after lunch.
 The word “siesta” actually refers to the custom.
 Its Latin roots are “sexta” and “hora”, which literally means sixth hour, the time of day when everyone took a nap.

 2. A nap in the middle of the day can decrease your stress

 Napping is a brief respite from the stressors of work, school, and daily life.
 So, it would make sense that taking a nap (even if it’s just for a few minutes) could decrease your stress levels.
 Taking a nap has also been proven to decrease your blood pressure.

 3. Napping can improve your ability to remember things

 While you sleep, your brain has the chance to clean up a bit and filter through all of the experiences you’ve had.
 The things that don’t matter quite as much are swept away and the important things are moved from your short-term to long-term memory.
 So, taking a nap after a long lecture or intense study session can actually help you to retain more information.